Programming-Chaos/evolvedTD/README.md

 ## Reviewing

-Once we've pushed our changes to GitHub, we want to [write a perfect][perfect] [Pull Request][pr].
+Once we've pushed our changes to GitHub, we want to [write a perfect][perfect] [pull request][pr].
 After navigating to the [project's page][gh], we want to find our branch `foo` and click the "Compare & review".
 This will present with an overview of changes between our branch and `master`.
-After writing the Pull Request, we then submit it by clicking "Create pull request".
+After writing the pull request, we then submit it by clicking "Create pull request".

-The Pull Request will now be viewable to all our peers, and open for discussion.
-We can add to the request by pushing more commits to `foo`; in fact, any collaborator can do this, so don't forget to pull their changes before continuing your work.
+The PR will now be viewable to all our peers, and open for discussion.
+We can add to the PR by pushing more commits to `foo`; in fact, any collaborator can do this, so don't forget to pull their changes before continuing your work.

-Before a request can be signed-off, it needs to be able to merge cleanly, which means merging `master` into `foo`, such that when we merge `foo` into `master`, Git will simply "fast-forward" the `master` branch reference to the merge commit at the head of `foo`.
+Before a PR can be signed-off, it needs to be able to merge cleanly, which means merging `master` into `foo`, such that when we merge `foo` into `master`, Git will simply "fast-forward" the `master` branch reference to the merge commit at the head of `foo`.
 Since this commit's parents were `master` and `foo` to begin with, the second merge won't make another commit as it can just move the reference forward.